 Maryland-born DJ Ian Carey is much more popular in Canada.

-Glenn Gould, a pianist, is a Canadian music performer that is popular in Russia.
+Canadian pianist Glenn Gould is popular in Russia.
 This was reported by CBC Music, during his 80th birthday celebration.

 Remember Jentina?
 No?
 Well, apparently now Italy is the only country that does, since her debut album was released only there after the success of her singles.

 The Philippines absolutely adore David Archuleta.
 Given his startling similarities to several of the country's biggest pop stars, it's not surprising.
 He even made an album there consisting of covers of some OPM (Original Pinoy Music) songs (Which later got available internationally on iTunes), and even sang the theme song to a Pinoy Soap Opera there (also an OPM song he covered).

 Thanks to the viral YouTube video, the K-pop song "Gangnam Style" by PSY has hit it big in the US and Western Europe.
 Eastern Europe and South America had already succumbed to cultural technology and already had K-pop airplay.
 Before "Gangnam Style", playing a song on a Top 40 station in America that wasn't in English or Spanish was unheard of.

 Korean boyband EXO have garnered a huge international following to the point where they are one of the most popular tags on tumblr, despite their debut song only peaking at 41 on the South Korea Gaon Single Chart